Green Bay takes on Youngstown State on 3-game skid - WTOP News

 Youngstown, Ohio; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Green Bay aims to break its three-game losing streak with a win over Youngstown State.
+BOTTOM LINE: Green Bay comes into the matchup against Youngstown State after losing three games in a row.

-The Penguins have gone 12-2 at home.
-Youngstown State leads the Horizon averaging 83.4 points and is shooting 49.0%.
+The Penguins are 12-2 in home games.
+Youngstown State leads the Horizon with 15.3 assists per game led by Dwayne Cohill averaging 4.7.

 The Phoenix have gone 2-15 against Horizon opponents.
-Green Bay has a 1-14 record against opponents above .500.
+Green Bay averages 13.4 turnovers per game and is 1-6 when turning the ball over less than opponents.

-TOP PERFORMERS: Dwayne Cohill is averaging 18.1 points and 4.7 assists for the Penguins.
-Brandon Rush is averaging 15.8 points and 3.0 rebounds while shooting 49.8% over the past 10 games for Youngstown State.
+TOP PERFORMERS: Brandon Rush is shooting 39.2% from beyond the arc with 2.3 made 3-pointers per game for the Penguins, while averaging 14.2 points.
+Cohill is shooting 51.8% and averaging 19.4 points over the past 10 games for Youngstown State.

-Cade Meyer is scoring 10.9 points per game with 5.0 rebounds and 0.7 assists for the Phoenix.
-Clarence Cummings III is averaging 10.8 points over the past 10 games for Green Bay.
+Randy Tucker is shooting 31.1% from beyond the arc with 1.5 made 3-pointers per game for the Phoenix, while averaging 7.5 points.
+Cade Meyer is averaging 11.3 points and 5.7 rebounds over the past 10 games for Green Bay.

 LAST 10 GAMES: Penguins: 8-2, averaging 80.7 points, 34.3 rebounds, 14.7 assists, 6.5 steals and 2.7 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 71.9 points per game.